fmidue/codeworld/web/help/GuideIntro.md

     like you hoped.
 Remember that we're all in this together, and we're on each other's side.

-    To get some cool ideas about what you can do in CodeWorld, you might want to check out the [CodeWorld Gallery](/gallery.html), with examples of projects built by other students.
-Don't worry if you aren't that advanced yet.
-It takes patience, but you can get there, too.

 The CodeWorld environment
 =========================